Our Definitive Guide to Creating Lean Standard Work For Employees of All Levels

 Determining a Standard Method

 Often there are several ways to do a task.
 However, one of these ways is the most efficient use of resources.
 Any individual can choose to do things in their own preferred way and it may prove to be the best method.
-However, an organisation cannot rely on that method in case they take leave or move to another role.
-Also, that best approach remains the speciality of one individual and not within the organisation.
+However, an organization cannot rely on that method in case they take leave or move to another role.
+Also, that best approach remains the specialty of one individual and not within the organization.
 Over time, the skills needed to performance a task can become lost and the process of relearning is repeated.

 Start with Purpose